chevere/docs/library/parameter.md

 ## Object Parameter

-Use function `objectp` to create a parameter of type `ObjectParameterInterface`.
+Use function `objectp` to create a parameter implementing `ObjectParameterInterface`.

 ```php
 use function Chevere\Parameter\objectp;